immunant/IA2-Phase2/README.md

 +target_link_libraries(my_prog PRIVATE my_wrapper_target)
 ```

 Wrapped libraries are treated as untrusted by default.
 If the library being wrapped defined a trusted compartment, `COMPARTMENT_PKEY n` must be specified in define_ia2_wrapper.
 Here `n` is the argument used in `INIT_COMPARTMENT` to define the compartment.
+If the caller is an untrusted compartment, set `CALLER_PKEY NO_PKEY`.
 To create a wrapper for the main binary (i.e. if shared libraries call it directly) the `WRAP_MAIN` option must be specified.

 #### Manual usage